Your web browser is outdated and may be insecure

 If you are asked not to raise or pursue any concern, even by a person in authority such as a manager, you should not agree.

-You should escalate your concerns following the steps outlined in our how to report section.
-At any stage when raising or escalating a concern, you can contact us for confidential support or talk to your local RCN Safety Representative or Steward.
+At any stage when raising or escalating a concern, you can contact us for confidential support or talk to your local RCN Safety Representative or RCN Steward.

 You can use our decision tree to help you decide whether to raise a concern and when to escalate a concern.
-Our how to report section below will also be helpful.
+A student version of the decision tree is also available.